University of Nottingham: Molecular Genetics

 2.2 degree (or international equivalent) in a related subject; professional experience may also be considered; English language requirements: IELTS 6.5 (with no less than 6.0 in any element).

 University of Nottingham

-Home to over 46,000 students from 150 countries, the University has been named International University of the Year by The Times and The Sunday Times Good University Guide 2019.
+Home to over 47,000 students from 150 countries, the University is ranked in the top 25 in the UK’s three major league tables (The Complete University Guide 2020; The Guardian University Guide 2020 and The Times and The Sunday Times Good University Guide 2020).

 Not what you are looking for?Browse other courses in Science, Biology, Genetics or Molecular genetics, or search our comprehensive database of postgrad programs.

 Are you a PG student at this University or have you applied to study a postgraduate program at a university in Europe?
 Tell us your plans and qualify for a £500.00 PGS Scholarship.Click here